1. Intellectual Property Rights and Granting Procedure

 The parties can apply to the Mediation Bureau within the jurisdiction of the competent court with regard to the subject of the dispute at hand.

 2.5 Prerequisites to Filing a Lawsuit

-As explained in 2.1 Actions Available against Infringement, mediation has recently become a prerequisite for filing lawsuits concerning commercial disputes with monetary claims, including IP-related disputes.
+As explained in 2.1 Actions Available against Infringement, mediation is a prerequisite for filing lawsuits concerning commercial disputes with monetary claims, including IP-related disputes.
 However, current court decisions rule that there is no need to apply for an obligatory mediation if the action also includes claims for determining and preventing an infringement.

 2.6 Legal Representation